-My research field is energy innovation policy, particularly the organization and management of R&D to accelerate development and diffusion of clean energy technologies.
+My research focuses on energy innovation, particularly the management of R&D to accelerate development and diffusion of clean energy technologies.
 I use the tools of social science to assess the effectiveness of R&D programs across government, corporate and university settings.
 My training as a physical scientist gives me an advantage in understanding both the technical and social barriers to extracting usable knowledge from investments in science and engineering.
 My goal as a researcher is to empirically examine past energy R&D efforts in order to inform the design of future initiatives.

 A. P. Goldstein; V. Narayanamurti, “Simultaneous Pursuit of Discovery and Invention in the US Department of Energy”, Research Policy, 2018.
 DOI: 10.1016/j.respol.2018.05.005

 Accepted manuscript [PDF]